 Get started with Update Compliance

-- Ensure you meet the Update Compliance prerequisites.
+- Ensure you can meet the requirements to use Update Compliance.

 - Add Update Compliance to your Azure subscription.